Beth Medrash Govoha: Tumult day

 By long-standing institutional tradition, each semester begins with the majority of students exploring the many study groups (called "Chaburos") available in each field of study and choosing the one that they find of greatest interest.
 They then pair up with a study partner, who will join them in their study group.
 As the first days back on campus for returning students, and the first ever day for new students, the atmosphere can seem tumultuous, with much milling about, good spirit and cheer, hence that day has become known as "Tumult day," during which little study takes place and instead much socializing along with the more serious work of choosing both study group and study partner.

 Leadership

 Rabbi Aharon Kotler served as the academic and spiritual leader of the institution, from 1943 until his passing in 1962.
 He was succeeded by Rabbi Shneur Kotler, then 44 years old, who died in 1982.
 Today, Rabbi Malkiel Kotler, Rabbi Shneur's son, and Rabbis Yerucham Olshin, Dovid Schustal, and Yisroel Neuman, serve in that role.
 Rabbi Aaron Kotler, a grandson of Rabbi Aharon Kotler, was President and CEO of the institution until he retired towards the end of 2021.

 Rabbi Nosson Meir Wachtfogel served as dean of students (mashgiach ruchani) from the mid 1950s until his death in 1998, he was succeeded by Rabbi Matisyohu Salomon until his death in 2024 and Rabbi Abba Brudny.
+In January 2026 Rabbi Reuven Hechster, Mashgiach in Mir-Brachfeld, was Appointed Mashgiach Of BMG.
 Other mashgichim in the yeshiva have included Rabbi Yehuda Jacobs, Rabbi Aharon Schustal, Rabbi Eliezer Stefansky, and Rabbi Yaakov Pollack.